-Black Friday 2019 will take place on Friday, Nov.
-29, the day after Thanksgiving.
-That's notably late this year.
-In fact, that means there are only 25 shopping days between Black Friday and Christmas — compared with 32 in 2018.
+Black Friday 2020 will take place on Friday, Nov.
+27, the day after Thanksgiving.
+Similar to 2019, there are only three shopping weekends between the big sale event and the holiday weekend.

-Several major retailers have already started to release ads and/or dedicated websites for Black Friday deals in October, however, many more ads will be out the first or second week of November.
+Several major retailers have already started to release ads and/or dedicated websites for Black Friday deals in October, such as Best Buy, Macy's, Home Depot, Kohl's, and more.
+However, it's likely that many more ads will be coming out throughout the month of November.
+And unlike its brick-and-mortar cohorts, Amazon won’t release an ad.
+Again, the company will be gearing up with early holiday sales leading up to Black Friday and Cyber Monday.

 Of course, beyond all of the big-ticket tech products, there are also plenty of fantastic deals on clothing (in particular, retailers tend to put winter outwear on mega sale), shoes, beauty products, toys, designer goods (if you’ve been eyeing a luxury purse, Black Friday may be the time to buy it), ride-on toys for kids, car seats, and strollers.

 According to several industry insiders, Amazon is always a great place to focus most of your shopping attention online.
-In 2018, the e-tailer featured about 650 bargains during the Black Friday buying season; the breadth of categories and products varies so widely, so there’s literally something for everyone.
-Just like Amazon Prime Day, the key to being successful is by staying on top of the deals as they go live because many of them are limited time (even more so when they are part of a lightning deal) and limited quantity.
+And just like Amazon Prime Day, the key to being successful is by staying on top of the deals as they go live because many of them are limited time (even more so when they are part of a lightning deal) and limited quantity.

 If you’re looking for toys or other popular gifts for kids, Walmart and Target tend to run very similar deals.
 Besides LEGO, Nerf, Paw Patrol, Marvel, Disney, LeapFrog, Barbie, and all of the other biggest name brands, you can also expect to find decent discounts on gadgets, electronics and gaming devices, including Nintendo Switch, Apple products, and smartphones.
 These two retail chains are also known for deals on clothes, home items, and baby gear (strollers, cribs, diapers, and more), so think of them as a one-stop-shop.